 If your employer isn’t obliged by law to pay your full wages while you’re out of work recovering from your injuries but does so anyway, while this would, of course, be very welcome, don’t assume that it amounts to an admission of guilt by your employer.
 They can make ex gratia payments of this nature without accepting liability to compensate you for your injuries.
 Accordingly, if you believe that you are entitled to damages for the pain and suffering which you’ve endured you should contact a solicitor specialising in work-related personal injury claims without delay to avoid your case being prejudiced for any reason.

 Recovery of loss of earnings

-Even where your employer has no contractual or other obligation to pay your wages while you’re out of work due to your injuries, with the result that your income during that period is confined to whatever social welfare payments you qualify for, if you are successful in your claim against your employer not only will you be entitled to damages to compensate you for your pain and suffering but you will also be entitled to recover your loss of earnings which will be the difference between the total amount of the after-tax earnings that you would have been paid had you not been off work due to your injuries less whatever social welfare payments you actually received in that period.
+Even where your employer has no contractual or other obligation to pay your wages while you’re out of work due to your injuries (with the result that your income during that period is confined to whatever social welfare payments you qualify for), you may still be able to bring a claim against them.
+If you are successful in your claim, not only will you be entitled to damages to compensate you for your pain and suffering but you will also be entitled to recover your loss of earnings.
+This will be the difference between the total amount of the after-tax earnings that you would have been paid had you not been off work due to your injuries less whatever social welfare payments you actually received in that period.

 If you would prefer, we can call you, just click the Request a Callback on the right, leave your number and we’ll call you back at a time that is convenient for you.
 Finally, if you just wish to send us a confidential message, click the Send Us a Message Button on the right.